 Attendees from the ONS 41st Annual Congress were invited to write a blog post to share the Big Change they experienced as a result of attending Congress.
 Thank you to Theresa Zielinski, RN, MS, OCN®, for sharing how Congress inspired change in her practice!

 By: Theresa Zielinski, RN, MS, OCN®

 The effects of the 41st ONS Congress were notable before our plane even landed in San Antonio.
 All through the seats, I could hear nurses chattering with one another.
-Some were new to Congress, some had been many times before, but all were feeling the anticipation and excitement that would come in the next few days.
+Some were new to trampoline for water Congress, some had been many times before, but all were feeling the anticipation and excitement that would come in the next few days.

 As oncology nurses, our goal is to create a community of caring, and Congress provides the perfect opportunity for that.
 As a recipient of the ONS Foundation Congress Scholarship, I had to take a moment to reflect—feeling gratitude in knowing that I was provided the honor and privilege to attend.
 I knew I would find resilience in my passion and vow to pay it forward.

 My fellow flyers were clearly in a similar mindset.
 All around me they shared stories and experiences of Congress.

 “I’m feeling so burnt out.
 Congress gives me my inspiration and helps me understand why I do what I do,” one said.